nathancastelein/go-course-production/logging/exercise3.md

 ## Add context modification

-Add those four lines into your function to modify the context:
+Add those four lines into your Logger middleware to modify the context:

 ```golang
 ctx := c.Request().Context()